UoS-COM1001/com1001-2024-25-spr/technical-FAQ.md

 ### When I try to run `sinatra` I get a `sinatra: command not found` message at the terminal, and my code refuses to run.

-It would seem that you haven't set your Codio project up in the correct way – the way specified in the [Getting Started Instructions](./getting-started.md).
+It would seem that you haven't set your Codio project up in the correct way – the way specified in the [Setting Up Codio Instructions](./setting-up-codio.md).

 Note that you have to do this for every Codio project/box that you intend to run Sinatra projects with, including development and demonstration of your project.